fauu/Kamite/README.md

 By default, the extension expects Kamite to listen for commands at the address `localhost:4110`.
 If it is running on a different address (e.g., because you have Textractor in a virtual machine and Kamite on the host), the extension needs to be configured correspondingly.
-To do so, create a `KamiteSend.txt` file next to `KamiteSend.xdll` in the Textractor directory, containing Kamite’s network address from the perspective of the machine running Textractor, e.g.:
+To do so, create a `Kamite Send.txt` file next to `Kamite Send.xdll` in the Textractor directory, containing Kamite’s network address from the perspective of the machine running Textractor, e.g.:

 ```txt